avogadronuggies/CareerLM/readme.md

   python -m uvicorn app.main:app --reload
   ```

-### Using LLM from groq
+### Ollama LLM

-- Make sure .env contains api key for groq
+- Make sure Ollama is installed locally
+- The backend will start Ollama automatically if needed
+- Default model: llama3 (can be changed in code)

 ## API Example